GintonD/Ex1/README.md

 Plus: +
 Multiply: *
 Divide: \

+# Functions_GUI

+the class print graph of the mathmatical functions on the axiss board.

 Attention 1!!: there is fake Operation called None. the only way shuld he can use is by this shape: None(f,0) (f - current function) for example: None(2x^2+2,Times(3,2x)) will throw exception.